pattsen/printer-pkginfo-1/README.md

 A python script to create nopkg-style files for installing printers onto client systems using Munki (https://github.com/munki/munki).
 Printers can be imported from a pre-existing XML plist file or can be created interactively.
+Unless a file path is specified with -o, the pkg file will be written to STDOUT.

 optional arguments:
   -h, --help            show this help message and exit